-To do so, we modify the rounding step ($b$) of the relax-round-and-resolve strategy described above.
-In particular, we greedily round $\bm{Z}^\star$ to the closest binary solution $\hat{\bm{Z}}$ {\em encoding for disjoint supports}, i.e., where $\sum_{t \in [r]}\hat{Z}_{i,t}\leq 1, \ \forall i \in [p]$.
-As a result, any matrix $\bm{U}$ with support $\hat{\bm{Z}}$ automatically satisfies the orthogonality constraint.
-We can then obtain a solution of \eqref{prob:resolve} by solving for each PC independently.
+Since $\hat{\bm Z}$ encodes for disjoint supports, any matrix $\bm{U}$ with support $\hat{\bm{Z}}$ automatically satisfies the orthogonality constraint.
+We can obtain $\bm{U}$ solution of \eqref{prob:resolve} by solving for each PC independently.
 For each $t \in [r]$, we consider the submatrix of $\bm{\Sigma}$ over the indices $\{i : \hat{Z}_{i,t}=1\}$, extract its leading eigenvector via SVD, and pad it with zeros to construct $\bm{U}_t$.
-Although the restriction to disjoint support is not without loss of optimality, we will observe numerically in Section \ref{sec:numres} that disjoint solutions are not \textit{particularly} suboptimal for Problem \eqref{prob:spcaorth_compact} when $k$ and $r$ are small relative to $p$—an observation already made by \cite{asteris2015sparse}.
+Although the restriction to disjoint support is not without loss of optimality, we will observe numerically in Section \ref{sec:numres} that disjoint solutions are not {particularly} suboptimal for Problem \eqref{prob:spcaorth_compact} when $k$ and $r$ are small relative to $p$---an observation already made by \cite{asteris2015sparse}.

-We formalize our approach in Algorithm \ref{alg:greedymethod2}.
-In the rounding step, we require that each PC is supported on at least one feature, since otherwise the constraint $\bm{U}^\top \bm{U}=\mathbb{I}$ cannot be satisfied.
-Interestingly, Algorithm $2$ of \cite{bertsimas2020solving} can be seen as a special case of Algorithm \ref{alg:greedymethod2}, where there is only one PC and thus the solution is trivially disjoint.